openstax/research-p3-experiment-4/digital_logic/templates/textbook/digital_logic.md

 Write a Boolean expression for Z from the truth table below.

-{% call m.figure("truth_bool.PNG", "Truth table to be translated to a boolean expression", "no-border restrict") %}
+{% call m.figure("truth_bool.PNG", "Truth table to be translated to a boolean expression", "no-border restrict responsive-img") %}
 **Figure 15** Truth table to be translated to a boolean expression.
 {% endcall %}